GlaivePro/CachePage/README.md

 The response will be cached using Laravels `Cache` functionality you should configure it.
 It will be keyed by requests url and tagged with `gpcachepage` tag (if your cache driver supports tagging).

 You can specify time if you want to.
-For example, to cache a page for two hours:
+For example, to cache a page for two minutes:

 ```php
     Route::get('contacts', 'PageController@contacts')->middleware('gpcachepage:120');
 ```

-Or make a group of routes that cache their responses for 5 hours:
+Or make a group of routes that cache their responses for 5 minutes:

 ```php
     Route::group(['middleware' => ['gpcachepage:300']], function () {